Sparking Inspiration to Build Inclusive Climate Advocacy

 2. Families facing financial hardship and/or impacted by economic inequality

-Thanks to National Lottery players, we have received over £1.4 million over five years from The National Lottery Community Fund, the largest community funder in the UK, to work with parents with disabled children to enable them to contribute to climate action within their communities.
-The funding is part of the funder’s Climate Action Fund programme.
+Thanks to National Lottery Players we have received over £1.4 million over five years from The National Lottery Community Fund, the largest community funder in the UK, to work with families to enable them to contribute to climate action within their communities.
+The funding is part of the Climate Action Fund Programme.